+1st meeting: between Nov. and Dec.
+2nd meeting: between March and April

+3rd meeting June

-Program evaluations 1 st meeting: between Nov. and Dec.
-2 nd meeting: between March and April 3 rd meeting June Quality assurance questionnaire Between 20 May and 7 June General quality assurance meeting Between 20 May and 7 June
+Quality assurance questionnaire Between 20 May and 7 June General quality assurance meeting Between 20 May and 7 June

-In addition to these measures, the Course Director also reviews the program with the core tutors on a regular basis.
-Twice a year, the group of tutors discuss the program jointly, giving feedback, voicing critical issues and offering suggestions for improvement.
+In addition to these measures, the Course Director also reviews the programme with the core tutors on a regular basis.

+Twice a year, the group of tutors discuss the programme jointly, giving feedback, voicing critical issues and offering suggestions for improvement.
 Furthermore, the Course Director conducts a yearly evaluation with each individual tutor.
-The program thus integrates the input of the core tutors and students in its continual development.
+The programme thus integrates the input of the core tutors and students in its continual development.